jbirkenmaier/Image-analysis/README.md

 example: check_for_missing("jpg", [0,0,0,1], [0,0,0,5]) -> finds all pictures missing in between IMG_0001 and IMG_0005.
 It also checks if IMG_0001 and IMG_0005 exist and will add them to the list of missing pictures if they do.

 analyze_all(format, start, averaging_range=1, brightness = 0, threshold=127.5)
-This function is used to count the number of
+This function takes a threshold between 0 and 255 (127.5 is set by default) and from the RGB-Values of the pixels it calculates if the pixel is above or under that threshold.
+For all pictures in the directory it counts how many pixels are above or below the threshold.